Entropic estimation of optimal transport maps: Estimator and main results

 We write $P_n = \frac 1n \sum_{i=1}^n \delta_{X_i}$ and $Q_n = \frac 1n \sum_{i=1}^n \delta_{Y_i}$ for the empirical distributions corresponding to the samples from $P$ and $Q$, respectively.
 Our proposed estimator is $T_{\eps, (n, n)}$, the entropic map between $P_n$ and $Q_n$, which can be written explicitly as

-where $g_{\eps, (n, n)}$ is the entropic potential corresponding to $Q_n$ in the optimal entropic plan between $P_n$ and $Q_n$, which can be obtained as part of the output of Sinkhorn's algorithm~\citep[see][]{PeyCut19}.
-In other words, once the optimal entropic plan is found, the map $T_{\eps, (n, n)}(x)$ can therefore be evaluated in linear time; this is discussed more in Section \ref{sec: exp}.
+where $g_{\eps, (n, n)}$ is the optimal entropic potential corresponding to $Q_n$ in the optimal entropic plan between $P_n$ and $Q_n$, which can be obtained as part of the output of Sinkhorn's algorithm~\citep[see][]{PeyCut19}.
+In other words, once the optimal entropic potential is found, the map $T_{\eps, (n, n)}(x)$ can therefore be evaluated in linear time.
+We discuss these computational aspects thoroughly in Section \ref{sec: exp}.
 As in standard nonparametric estimation~\citep{Tsy09}, the optimal choice of $\eps$ will be dictated by the smoothness of the target function.

+\begin{remark} We briefly take a moment to discuss the applicability of our estimator in a wider statistical context.
+A body of work \citep[e.g.,][]{chernozhukov2017monge,hallin2021distribution} studies the estimation of multivariate ranks and quantiles through \emph{inverse} optimal transport maps.
+For this purpose, it is important that estimators of transport maps be invertible.
+We remark that the entropic map as defined above has this property since it is strongly monotone, in the sense that $(T_\eps(x) - T_\eps(y))^\top(x-y) > 0$ \citep[see][Proposition 10]{rigollet2022sample}.
+However, our procedure also gives rise to an even simpler estimator for the inverse transport map, namely the map $T_{\eps}^{\text{inv}} \defeq \text{id} - \nabla g_\eps$.
+By interchanging the roles of $P$ and $Q$ in our assumptions, we can provide both computational and statistical guarantees for this map as well. \end{remark}

-To prove quantitative rates of convergence for $T_{\eps, (n, n)}$, we make the following regularity assumptions on $P$ and $Q$: \begin{description} \item \textbf{(A1)} $P, Q \in \cP_{\text{ac}}(\Omega)$ for a compact set $\Omega$, with densities satisfying $p(x), q(x) \leq M$ and $q(x) \geq m > 0$ for all $x \in \Omega$, \item \textbf{(A2)} $\varphi_0 \in \cC^2(\Omega)$ and $\varphi_0^* \in \cC^{\alpha + 1}(\Omega)$ for $\alpha > 1$, \item \textbf{(A3)} $T_0 = \nabla \varphi_0$, with $\mu I \preceq \nabla^2 \varphi_0(x) \preceq L I$ for $\mu, L >0$ for all $x \in \Omega$, \end{description} In what follows, all constants may depend on the dimension, the set $\Omega$, $M$, $m$, $\mu$, $L$, and $\|\varphi_0^*\|_{\cC^{\alpha+1}}$.
+To prove quantitative rates of convergence for $T_{\eps, (n, n)}$, we make the following regularity assumptions on $P$ and $Q$: \begin{description} \item \textbf{(A1)} $P, Q \in \cP_{ac}(\Omega)$ for a compact set $\Omega$, with densities satisfying $p(x), q(x) \leq M$ and $q(x) \geq m > 0$ for all $x \in \Omega$, \item \textbf{(A2)} $\varphi_0 \in \cC^2(\Omega)$ and $\varphi_0^* \in \cC^{\alpha + 1}(\Omega)$ for $\alpha > 1$, \item \textbf{(A3)} $T_0 = \nabla \varphi_0$, with $\mu I \preceq \nabla^2 \varphi_0(x) \preceq L I$ for $\mu, L >0$ for all $x \in \Omega$, \end{description} In what follows, all constants may depend on the dimension, the set $\Omega$, $M$, $m$, $\mu$, $L$, and $\|\varphi_0^*\|_{\cC^{\alpha+1}}$.

-\begin{remark} Assumptions \textbf{(A1)} to \textbf{(A3)} are similar to, but in general neither stronger nor weaker than, those employed by~\cite{hutter2021minimax}.
-On the one hand, \cite{hutter2021minimax} require that the set $\Omega$ be a bounded Lipschitz domain, whereas we assume only compactness.
-On the other hand, \cite{hutter2021minimax} do not explicitly impose a smoothness requirement on $\varphi_0^*$, though their assumptions do imply that it lies in the class $\cC^2(\Omega)$. \end{remark}
+The above assumptions are qualitatively similar to those that have appeared in previous works on the estimation of optimal transport maps.